big-data-lab-umbc/bathymetry_super_resolution/pretraining/README.md

 # Pre-training
 ## Downloading Datasets
-The dataset can be downloaded from: https://drive.google.com/file/d/0B7EVK8r0v71pZjFTYXZWM3FlRnM/view?usp=sharing&resourcekey=0-dYn9z10tMJOBAkviAcfdyQ
+Download Celeb-A datasets for Pre-training.
+The dataset is public and can be downloaded at the [official website](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
+Unzip the folder as 'img_align_celeba' at the data folder.

 Instrustion on running the script:
 1. Download the dataset from the provided link